Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/chemical-extract.md

 # Chemical Extraction

-`TODO`
+A pure microbial culture produces a vast number of metabolites, so another step in the study of a potentially new antibiotic is to extract the active compound separate from other chemical "contaminants."
 To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that the extract was drawn from, and click "Add chemical-extract" under that Isolate.

 ## Use This Entry to Record

-- `TODO`
+- Experimental design used to produce a chemical extract from an isolate

 ## Required Information